 Enter the remote workforce.

-Investors now have the ability to outsource a large chunk of their business.
+Investors now can outsource a large chunk of their business.
 This allows time to focus on deals, data, and whatever else matters.

 3. Remote Investment As Digital Outsourcing